robin900/gspread-formatting/README.rst

     A1     # column A row 1
     A1:A2  # column A, rows 1-2
+    A      # entire column A, rows unbounded
     A:A    # entire column A, rows unbounded
     A:C    # entire columns A through C
-    A:B100 # columns A and B, unbounded start through row 100 1:3    # entire rows 1 through 3, all columns
+    A:B100 # columns A and B, unbounded start through row 100 A100:B # columns A and B, from row 100 with unbounded end 1:3    # entire rows 1 through 3, all columns
     1      # entire row 1